A Belgian farmer was annoyed by the stone in his tractor's path. He moved it and the French border

 Another person recently walking in the forest noticed the stone had been moved.
 The history enthusiast knew it wasn't just any stone — it was there to mark the boundary between the two countries.

-The marker had moved about 7.5 feet, according BBC News, affectively giving Belgium more land.
+The marker had moved about 7.5 feet, according BBC News, effectively giving Belgium more land.

 "He made Belgium bigger and France smaller, it's not a good idea," David Lavaux, mayor of the Belgian village of Erquelinnes, told French TV channel TF1.

-The move could caused a problem for private landowners – and neighboring countries, Lavaux said.
+The move could cause a problem for private landowners — and neighboring countries, Lavaux said.
 But people in both Belgium and France had a good laugh over it.

 "I was happy, my town was bigger," the mayor said, laughing.
 "But the mayor of Bousignies-sur-Roc didn't agree."